gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 The [rOpenSci Champions Program](https://ropensci.org/champions/) has a [first phase of training](https://ropensci.org/blog/2023/08/04/champions-program-training/) related to [best practices in R package development, community management, and mentoring](https://ropensci.org/training/).

+{{< figure src="training-champions-program.png" alt="Concep Map with four tracks of training.
+Coding Track with 4 workshops, code reviwe track with 1 workshop, mentoring track with one workhsop and community management track with 2 workshops.">}}

 The _main challenge_ is organizing more than 20 people in time zones **more than 16 hours apart**.
 The program also has cohort and kick-off meetings.
 During the second year, we add informal and optional weekly gatherings that last two hours.